dancsmshenry/LearningNote/Operating System/README.md

 # Operating System

-This is a depository which records the note of operating system and some personal opintions in os.
+This is a depository which records the note of operating system and some personal opintions in OS.

-### 面经